Have you started preparing for Black Friday yet?

 They also encourage user engagement, meaning that you can easily follow what your audience thinks about your BF campaign.

 Who doesn’t love the chance to win something?

-Take to social media and start engaging with your audience through competitions.
+Small business marketing and social media go hand-in-hand.
+It’s time for you to start engaging with your audience through competitions.

 - Align with your values.
 If your brand works hard to be carbon neutral, theme your competition around your values.
 Challenge your audience to come up with innovative ways to recycle and upcycle the packaging of your products, for example.
 Offer a gift voucher for the most innovative entry and showcase them on your social media page, too.